 Keith Hedman, former chief executive officer of a Virginia-based security contracting firm, agreed to pay $4.5 million to settle claims related to his involvement in a fraudulent scheme created to illegally obtain more than $31 million intended for disadvantaged small businesses.

 Iron Mountain Incorporated and Iron Mountain Information Management LLC agreed to $44.5 million to resolve allegations under the False Claims Act that the company overcharged federal agencies for record storage services under the General Services Administration's Multiple Award Schedule program.

 Political consultant Thomas Lindenfeld pleaded guilty to one count of conspiring to commit honest services wire fraud in connection with a mayoral campaign finance scheme.

 U.S. Attorney Preet Bharara announced the extradition of Vladimir Tsastsin to face charges related to the operation of a massive and sophisticated Internet fraud scheme that infected with malware more than four million computers located in over 100 countries, including some at NASA.

-Deon Anderson, a former procurement officer for the Boeing Company and three sub-contractors were indicted on multiple counts of mail and wire fraud in connection with a bribery/kickback scheme involving Boeing military aircraft parts.
+Deon Anderson, a former procurement officer for the Boeing Company and two sub-contractors were sentenced on federal fraud charges in connection with a bribery/kickback scheme involving Boeing military aircraft parts.